Fatlonder/tinyfusers/README.md

 # Diffusion based models built around tinygrad (for now).
 The code for stable diffusion is mainly copied from tinygrad's sd example.
-Compared to diffusers library this example takes lot more.
+Compared to diffusers library this example takes lot more time.
 The goal is to make tinyfusers faster but also usable.

 You need to install `nvidia-cudnn-cu12` and `cudnn-frontend` since kernels rely on them.